 For the handles I re-used handles from an old worn down tote bag that were faux leather and used Binding Screws (otherwise known as Chicago Screws) to attach the straps to the boxes.

-If you’re not familiar with Binding Screws, they’re basically a flat edged screw, that is inserted into a hollowed out part, that you screw together.
-So unlike rivets that you have to hammer together, these can be manually twisted together.
 Which is important because you don’t want to damage your foam boards attaching any handle to them and using a hammer, will absolutely do that.

 I’ve used them before on an Upcycled Leather Lantern I made: